Fabriquartz/ember-railio-form-components/README.md

 ## Using your own components

-You could use your own components by implementing it in the form-field component like above in the block-form usage.
+You can use your own components by using the form-field component in block form, like shown above.